 Horse riding with the gauchos is fun for all the family, and there are several estancias about an hour’s drive from the city.

-Beyond the capital, Argentina’s natural attractions range from the glaciers of Patagonia in the south to the deserts of Salta in the north.
+Beyond the capital, Argentina’s natural attractions range from the glaciers of Patagonia in the south to the deserts of Salta in the north but to get your bearings, this tour will give you the highlights.

-The country’s shining star is Iguazu Falls, which is a gushing goliath among the pantheon of best waterfalls in the world.
+The country’s shining star is Iguazu Falls, a gushing goliath among the pantheon of best waterfalls in the world.

-Iguazu National Park has plenty of adventure activities too, such as jet boating beneath the falls and zip-lining in the forest.
+Iguazu National Park has plenty of adventure activities, such as jet boating beneath the falls and zip-lining in the forest.

 Boat tours on Lake Titicaca, jungle adventures in the Amazon basin, climbing Machu Picchu and learning about Peru’s Inca civilisation are some of the attractions in Peru.